Harshil783/QrCode_Tools_In_Python/README.md

   * Upgraded Ui And Added Drag And Drop Support
   * Easy To Use Ui
   * Added Support For Checking Updates
-  * Development of QrCode Generator To Exe For Windows In New Release
+  * Exe For Windows In This Release

 ## Meta